 NYU Langone’s Microscopy Laboratory is a shared resource offering comprehensive light and electron microscopy technologies.
 We partner with faculty, staff, and researchers at NYU Langone, as well as investigators from other institutions in the metropolitan area.
 Our scientists use powerful light microscopes and electron microscopes at resolutions ranging from centimeters to angstroms, providing clear and detailed images.

 We assist at every stage of your experiment, offering research-design consultation and instrument training, as well as guidance in study execution, analysis, and presentation for publication.

 If you’re working with us for the first time, email or call us to discuss project design, sample preparation, and instrument selection.
 All users must follow lab policies, as well as those of NYU Langone.

-We have three new instruments: a Zeiss Lightsheet Z.1 microscope, a Zeiss LSM 880 laser scanning confocal microscope with Airyscan, and a Zeiss Gemini 300 field-emission scanning electron microscope with Gatan 3View®, and an FEI Talos L120C transmission electron microscope.
-Learn more about our light microscopy and electron microscopy technologies and instruments pages.
-Contact us for further information about our microscopes.
+We have three new instruments: an Olympus Fluoview multiphoton microscope, a Zeiss Gemini 300 field-emission scanning electron microscope with Gatan 3View®, and an FEI Talos L120C transmission electron microscope.
+Learn more about our light microscopy and electron microscopy technologies and instruments.
+You can also contact us for further information about our microscopes.

 Investigators have published the results of research conducted at the Microscopy Laboratory in a variety of leading publications.
 See a comprehensive list.